Animals

 We have 5 cats who live in our barn - Monster, Midnight, Jolly Roger, Pomegranate, and Keuka.
 Being in a rural area, there are always lots and lots of cats around.
 Some of our barn cats were dumped on our property, and some just showed up.
 The five who live in our big barn are supplied with food, clean water, and litterboxes in the safe places in the barn.
 They have cat doors in and out of the barn and the heated/cooled office, in addition to having their own stall with cat trees, beds, and a heater!

 Butterscotch was rescued from a goat dairy as a baby, since the inevitable male babies cannot grow up to make milk.
 He was raised in a family’s backyard., but after being attacked by a mountain lion the family knew it was not a safe home for him.
 Sweet Farm took him in to give him a safe, forever home.
-He is an absolute sweetheart and loves people…and Astrid.
+He is an absolute sweetheart and loves people, and is always front and center when people come for tours.

 Callie had a rough beginning.
 She was originally in a live market, destined for slaughter, when she was pulled by a local property owner who was sadly an animal hoarder.
 The property she ended up on was unsafe, and we rescued her at just 6 months old.
 She’s now a naughty toddler, and we just love her!